-The command returns a list, in which each entry contains a VDisk ID and the number of extents.
+The command displays a list, in which each entry contains a VDisk ID and the number of extents.
 These VDisks are using extents on the specified MDisk.
 The number of extents being used on each MDisk is also shown.

-Every VDisk is constructed from one or more mdisks.
-At times you may need to determine the relationship between the two objects.
+Every VDisk is constructed from one or more MDisks.
+At times, you might have to determine the relationship between the two objects.
 The following procedure allows you to determine the relationships.

-Determining the relationship between VDisks and MDisks: For a given VDisk <vdiskname/id>, issue the following command:
+Determining the relationship between VDisks and MDisks: For each VDisk <vdiskname/id>, issue the following command: